 Explore the Historic Mountain Altstadt

 Goethe had a way with words and called this village, popular since the Middle Ages, "a picture book come alive".
 What to do in Mittenwald need not be more complicated than simply going for a stroll.

 Once a wealthy town as a stopping point for goods going to Venice, the town was largely frozen in time.
 Walk through the charming Altstadt (old town) where a babbling brook still runs through the center.
 On its main street, Obermarkt, beautifully painted façades known as Lüftlmalerei decorate the houses.
 Some date back 250 years and these painted illusions add architectural elements to the otherwise plain buildings.
 They also tell the story of the town with scenes showing the profession of the house owner, festivals and religious vignettes.

 In the main square is the iconic 14th century St. Peter und Paul Church.
 The original structure was built in 1315 with the current design from Josef Schmuzer dating from the mid-1700s.
 It serves almost 6,000 parishioners as well as the numerous tourists who step inside to admire the golden Baroque decor.
 Listen for the bells which ring throughout the town on the hour.

 Visitors to Mittenwald can't miss the impressive Karwendel Alps.
 This is the largest mountain range of the Northern Limestone Alps and Mittenwald is a great base from which to explore.

-Hikers will rejoice in the mountain paths that lead up to the peaks, but for the rest of us there is the Karwendelbahn (cable car).
+Hikers will rejoice in the mountain paths that lead up to the peaks, but for the rest of us, there is the Karwendelbahn (cable car).
 Taking just ten minutes, it carries 25 people from 913 to 2,244 meters where they can find Germany’s highest nature information center.
 Bergwelt Karwendel offers an exhibit on the area with nature films and information on the local environment, as well as a comically oversized telescope with views reaching much further than the eye can see, like that of the Isartal river valley about 1,300 meters below.